 More than a few eyebrows were raised in early May 2021 when Caesars CEO Tom Reeg announced during an earnings call that the Caesars brand would replace the William Hill brand nationwide by early fall 2021.
 Both brands are owned by Caesars, a publicly traded company, so the transition would likely be orderly and quick, but the question most asked by industry observers was: Why?

 Well, the answer is written just above.
 It doesn’t take a gambling industry expert to tell you that the Caesars brand is familiar to far more Americans than the William Hill brand.
 Caesars, not William Hill, already has a relationship in place with ESPN.
-All the betting lines in the uber-popular ESPN app are provided by Caesars.
-Soon the ESPN app and website will feature links to the Caesars Sportsbook in states where it is live, with further integration expected.
-Additionally, Caesars has a sponsorship agreement with the NFL, and its sportsbook will likely soon be integrated into the NFL’s digital properties.
-Caesars will also use the NFL’s official data feeds in its operations.
+All the betting lines in the uber-popular ESPN app are provided by Caesars and the ESPN app and website will feature links to the Caesars Sportsbook in states where it is live, with further integration expected.
+Additionally, Caesars has a sponsorship agreement with the NFL, and even paid for naming rights to the Superdome, where the New Orleans Saints play.

 Caesars wasn’t planning to sit around and let its substantial investments stagnate.
 It was all part of a plan to introduce the new-look Caesars Sportsbook to the country.
 Now that the rebranding is complete, Caesars is ready for its big debut.